 Students must follow all library rules published on the library website or otherwise publicly promulgated.
-A violation of the Library's Behavior Policy is a violation of this Student Conduct Code (see http://mitchellhamline.edu/library/policies/).
+A violation of the Library's Behavior Policy is a violation of this Student Conduct Code.

 4.6 Other law school rules

 From time to time, the law school may issue specific or general rules.
 When these rules are announced on the law school website, or otherwise widely published, they become binding on all students.
 A violation of any such rule may be considered a violation of the Student Code of Conduct if such violation implicates the student's character or fitness to practice law.